 How Educational Activities Transform Kids’ Lives

-A study on Chinese children found that organized extracurricular activities (EAs) had strong associations with early reading and math skills as well as social skills.
+A study on Chinese children found that organized extracurricular activities (EAs) are strongly associated with early reading, math, and social skills.
 Another study indicated that the involvement of parents in preschool children’s learning activities at home during the COVID-19 pandemic was beneficial to kids’ learning behavior and emotional health.

-These studies seem to suggest that any activity that encourages learning, socialization, and creativity would be beneficial for our little ones and shape them into more confident, woke, and aware individuals.
+These studies seem to suggest that any activity that encourages learning, socialization, and creativity would benefit our little ones and shape them into more confident, woke, and aware individuals.

-- They help in the development of cognitive skills including problem-solving, memory, and attention span.
+- They help develop cognitive skills, including problem-solving, memory, and attention span.

 - EAs also nurture social skills such as cooperation, empathy, and communication.